esotericpig/jeso/README.md

        .endSafeMode();
 }
 catch(UserIsActiveException ex) {
+  // Release all keys and/or mouse buttons pressed down by the automatic operations buddy.releasePressed();

   // If you move your mouse, "Daddy" will not be executed System.out.println("User is active!
 Stopping all automatic operations.");
 }